 - Virtual Card Sensitive Data

 After placing an order for a virtual card(s), the sensitive card data data, such as the 16 digit card number, expiration date, and security code (CVV), are sent via a webhook.

-If you are ready to start using PEX webhooks, please send your request, along with your endpoint URLs, to API Support or your client success manager.
-The URL endpoints should adheres to the following:
+If you are ready to start using PEX webhooks, log in to your Dashboard and go to the Business Settings>Developer Tools page.
+The URL endpoints should adhere to the following: